 Website Ohio University

-Serve as a member of the Undergraduate Admissions management team.
-Recruit, select, train, manage and supervise the work of admissions professionals and student employees directly and indirectly as needed for diversity initiatives and associated programming in alignment with other recruitment activities.
-Provide direction and oversight to student organizations associated with enrollment initiatives.
+Management, Supervision and Training.
+The associate director serves as a member of the Undergraduate Admissions management team and recruits, selects, trains, manages and supervises the work of admissions professionals and student employees directly and indirectly as needed for diversity initiatives and associated programming in alignment with other recruitment activities.
+This positions develops and leads a series of trainings that educate Undergraduate Admissions and University partners around best practices related to the recruitment and yield of diverse students populations.
+This position also provides direction and oversight to student organizations associated with enrollment initiatives.